apigee/streetcarts-tutorial/streetcarts/clients/postman/README.md

 | DOMAIN | Name of the domain hosting StreetCarts, such as `apigee.net` |
 | API-KEY | The Edge consumer key value from either the SC-APP-TRIAL or SC-APP-UNLIMITED developer app |
 | ACCESS-TOKEN | The access token for an authenticated user.
 In the script environment, this value is populated automatically when you run the "Authenticate user" API call |
+7. Click **Update**, then close the **Manage Environments** dialog.
 7. For the "Authenticate user" endpoint, add credentials needed to request and OAuth token.
- 1. In the collection, click the Authenticate user call to edit it.
+ 1. In the collection, click the **Authenticate user** call to edit it.
- 2. Click the Authorization tab, then enter the following values from either the SC-APP-TRIAL or SC-APP-UNLIMITED developer apps in your StreetCarts deployment on Edge:
+ 2. Click the **Authorization** tab, then enter the following values from either the SC-APP-TRIAL or SC-APP-UNLIMITED developer apps in your StreetCarts deployment on Edge:
   For Username, enter the consumer key.
   For Password, enter the consumer secret.